 - Add the all-purpose flour, almond flour, brown sugar, baking powder, baking soda, and ground cinnamon.
 Mix until just combined.

-- Using an ice cream scoop (or spoon, but it’s easier with a scoop), divide the batter evenly into the cups of the prepared muffin pan.
+- Divide the batter evenly into the cups of the prepared muffin pan.

 - Bake for about 15-18 minutes or until an inserted toothpick comes out clean.

 - Let cool completely.

 - Combine the granulated sugar and cinnamon for the topping in a small bowl.